Historic Sites of Manitoba: Darlingford School No. 1228 / Darlingford School Heritage Museum (Darlingford, Municipality of Pembina)

 A commemorative marker elsewhere in Darlingford denotes the site of the building which preceded the present structure, which operated there from 1903 to 1910.

-The former school building is now home for the Darlingford School Heritage Museum.
-Open during summer months, tours can be arranged by calling Bob Jordan at 204-822-6882 or Helen Johnston at 204-246-2140.
+The former school building is now home for the Darlingford School Heritage Museum, a municipally-designated heritage site (1987).
+Open during summer months, tours can be arranged by calling Patrick Thiessen at 204-823-0626 or Betty Hamilton at 204-246-2307.

 Among the teachers who worked at Darlingford School through the years were Miss Brown (1925), Ina Lee (1925), and Leona Duncan (1925).